 I hope that by now you are able to comprehend why I am trying to convey:

-Why do we care for saving our resources then?
+Why do we care about saving our resources then?
 Why do we care for our future generations?
 The answer is a bit subjective.
-Obviously, the more we consume, the faster would we will be able to fulfil the purpose of the universe.
+Obviously, the more we consume, the faster would we will be able to fulfill the purpose of the universe.
 Ideally, if every human starts consuming at its maximum, Earth will be deprived of all its resources within a year.
-However, we should not estimate the amount of the potential energy in the universe.
-The sun is itself a huge potential energy and can alone last for one billion year at least.
+However, we should not estimate the amount of potential energy in the universe.
+The sun is itself huge potential energy and can alone last for one billion years at least.
 The purpose of saving our resources is to buy maximum time for humanity to survive and potentially hope for an escape from this planet to a new one once it is deprived of all resources.
 The escape is obviously not forever.
-Eventually everything in this universe will vanish into dust.
+Eventually, everything in this universe will vanish into dust.

-It is so depressing to believe that every emotions that humans have is a result of a reaction that increases entropy.
+It is so depressing to believe that every emotion that humans have is a result of a reaction that increases entropy.
 Stress is the most desperate way to burn out.
-Relationships causes most of the stress.
-May be, that is why there is a concept of love which is the most immense of all other emotions.
-It burns out a person more than anything.
+Relationships cause most of the stress.
+Maybe, that is why there is a concept of love which is the most immense of all other emotions.
+It burns a person more than anything.
 If everything is going to go down to dust, why do people think about their education and career?
 Why is a father concerned about his child's survival and thereby concerned about the survival of its own blood in the generations to come?
 Why are we heavily investing in the field of technology when we have already known that there is no escape?
 All the pages of history will be erased.
 All our knowledge is bound to be lost.
 Nobody would ever acknowledge your achievements.
 The universe will simply restart from ground zero and things will just repeat.
-What is the purpose of our consiousness?
+What is the purpose of our consciousness?
 Is there any serendipity of us knowing that we are going to vanish?
-May be.
+Maybe.
 Most probably not.
-May be, the origins of Hinduism (or any other religion) accounts to the fact that it gave us a purpose to live and perform our duties; otherwise humans, owing to their intelligence, might not have survived.
+Maybe, the origins of Hinduism (or any other religion) account for the fact that it gave us a purpose to live and perform our duties; otherwise, humans, owing to their intelligence, might not have survived.

 What is the purpose of life?
 You don't control the beginning.
 You don't control the end.
-But everyone is a master of their own body, master of their own emotions and master of their own mind.
-May be the purpose of life is to be happy.
-May be the purpose of life is to do what your heart says.
-Our happiness and excitement releases dopamine, one of the many hormones.
+But everyone is a master of their own body, master of their own emotions, and master of their own mind.
+Maybe the purpose of life is to be happy.
+Maybe the purpose of life is to do what your heart says.
+Our happiness and excitement release dopamine, one of the many hormones.
 This hormone may cause the maximum entropy release in human cells.
-By being happy, we are fulfilling the purpose of big bang as well.
-Or may be I am wrong.
+By being happy, we are fulfilling the purpose of the big bang as well.
+Or maybe I am wrong.
 Who knows?
 I will let you introspect.